FearlessSolutions/engineering-practice-domains/README.md

 ## Leadership and Contact

-This Practice Domain is led by a team of Subject Matter Experts (SMEs), the Engineering Practice manager, and co-organizers, who can be contacted via our Slack channel or directly through GitHub.
+This Practice Domain is led by a team of Subject Matter Experts (SMEs), the Practice manager, and co-organizers, who can be contacted via our Slack channel or directly through GitHub.
 For more detailed information on our leadership structure and contact details, please refer to Contact Information.

 ## FAQ